Sparrow

 Each of us has a story.
 Whether it be the mundane: routine ultrasounds and lab work; a decades-long relationship with a trusted doctor; a yearly checkup.
 Or the emotional: meeting a new baby for the very first time; our connection to a nurse who supported us in our darkest hour; a tragedy averted.

-While Sparrow’s community investment plan is nominally about infrastructure and technology, we know it’s really about care.
-The care Sparrow provides to our community.
+While University of Michigan Health-Sparrow’s community investment plan is nominally about infrastructure and technology, we know it’s really about care.
+The care UM Health-Sparrow provides to our community.
 The care we provide to our loved ones.
 The care to ensure every person in Mid-Michigan has the very best opportunity to thrive.

 We invite you to write this story with us.